478mkharb/devops-learning/Interview/AWS/06-VPC-Networking/README.md

 S3
 ```

-Gateway endpoints have no hourly endpoint charge.
+Gateway endpoints do not have an hourly endpoint charge, although data-transfer or service-related charges may still apply.

 ---